edgedb/easy-edgedb/chapter3/index.md

 DELETE Country FILTER .name ILIKE '%ania%';
 ```

-We got a `{Object {id: eaa9b03a-2898-11eb-b5e8-27121e63218a}}`, which is certainly Romania.
+We got a `{default::Country {id: 7f3c611c-ff43-11eb-af59-dfe5a152a5cb}}`, which is certainly Romania.
 Only Hungary is left.
 What if we want to see what we deleted?
 No problem - just put the `DELETE` inside brackets and `SELECT` it.
 Let's delete all the `Country` objects again but this time we'll select it:

 ```edgeql
 SELECT (DELETE Country) {